 Welcome to Year 2.
 We are very excited to be continuing our learning this year with Mrs Storer.
-We are lucky enough to have Mrs Warner working with us in the mornings and Mrs Carpenter in the afternoons.
+We are lucky enough to have Mrs McCullom working with us in the mornings.
 We also have Mrs Drinkwater teaching us on a Tuesday afternoon which we thoroughly enjoy!
 We hope you enjoy finding out about our learning each term.